 Otherwise, the dashboard architecture is simple and some might say a bit boring, but it does the job.
 Of more concern is the fact that some of the materials don’t feel up to scratch for a car of this cost, and perceived build quality is also a bit questionable in some areas.

 Equipment, options & accessories

-The Tesla Model X is lavishly equipped, whether you choose the Long Range or Performance.
+The Tesla Model X is lavishly equipped, whether you choose the Standard Range, Long Range or Performance.
 All have air-suspension, those eye-catching ‘falcon wing’ rear doors, a vast panoramic windscreen and sunroof, heated seats, keyless entry and drive and sat nav for the enormous standard screen.